julisotoh/Databricks_learning/Machine_Learning_K-Means.md

     )
 ```

-Then I can find the highest Silhouette among the tested values:
+Then the highest Silhouette Score among the tested configurations can be identified:

 ```python
 best_k, best_silhouette = max(